Ancient Diocese of Børglum

 The former Diocese of Børglum (Danish: Børglum Stift) was a Roman Catholic diocese in Northern Jutland, Denmark.
 It has also been referred to as the Diocese of Vestervig or the Bishopric of Vendsyssel.
-The diocese included Vendsyssel, Hanherred, Thy, and Mors.
+The diocese included the historic districts of Vendsyssel, Hanherred, Thy, and Mors.

 The diocese was first established in 1056, and was dissolved in 1536 during the Protestant Reformation.
 It was eventually replaced by the Diocese of Aalborg within the Church of Denmark.

 Domain

 The diocese was established in 1059, when the region of Jutland north of the Limfjord separated from the Diocese of Viborg.
 It was originally a suffragan of the archdiocese of Hamburg-Bremen until 1104, when the Diocese of Lund was elevated to an archdiocese and became Børglum's metropolitan see.
 Initially, the seat of the bishop was located in Vestervig, and the diocese was referred to as Vestervig or Vendelbo Stift.

 The diocese had major ecclesiastical centers at Børglum Abbey and Vestervig Abbey, though it had a variety of other monasteries.
 This included the Benedictine nunneries of Frejlev Abbey (1268–1554), Hundslund Abbey (1268–1536) and Ø Abbey (1160–1542).
 The diocese also oversaw the Knights of St. John at Dueholm Priory (1351–1539) and the Carmelite priory at Saeby (ca. 1460–1536).